leegee/vue-leaflet-map/README.md

 A simple Vue 2.0 / Leaflet map app, to display almost any map data.

-In `webpack.common.js`, Configure `IMPLEMENTATION` to the directory name containing data implementation.
+In `webpack.common.js`, Set `IMPLEMENTATION` to the name of the sub-directory containing the data implementation.
 See `OpenSky` for a definative example.

+## Options

 The `AppVue` component will cluster unless initialised with the attribute `clustered=false`.